Richmond Violent Crimes Attorney

 Charged with a violent or serious crime?
 Let a winning team of lawyers defend you against your accusations.
-Our firm is led by a diverse team of women who have a winning track record of overturning cases.
-Many clients come to us after feeling dissatisfied with their direction of their case.
+Our firm is led by a diverse team of women with a winning track record of overturning cases.
+Many clients come to us after feeling dissatisfied with the direction of their case.
 While the criminal law field is aggressive and unfriendly, we take a client-oriented and compassionate approach to build an effective defense.
 We will treat you like family and fight tenaciously for mitigated or even dismissed charges.

 Murder Laws in Virginia

-One type of violent crime we defend Richmond County clients against is murder, a crime of homicide that occurs when a person knowingly and purposefully kills another person or causes such substantial bodily harm that they die due to the injuries inflicted.
+One type of violent crime we defend Richmond County clients against is murder, a corruption of homicide that occurs when a person knowingly and purposefully kills another person or causes such substantial bodily harm that they die due to the injuries inflicted.
 There are several categories of murder in Virginia, particularly:

 - Capital Murder – murder-for-hire, murder of law enforcement, murder by a prisoner, serial murder, drug-related murder, murder of a child